 As a refresher, the first number is the systolic pressure—the pressure when your heart beats.
 The second number is the diastolic pressure and is a measurement of pressure in between beats.

-A good blood pressure would be below 120/80 mm Hg.
+A good blood pressure reading for men would be below 120/80 mm Hg.
 When it goes above 130/80, you are considered stage 1 hypertensive.
 Stage 2 hypertension would be 140/90 and above.

 Dr. Hatch notes that blood pressure always fluctuates, and it can increase with stress or during exercise.
 You probably wouldn’t be diagnosed with high blood pressure until after you have been checked a few times.